Introduction to AGGA

 How can AGGA help?

 If the jaws are too small, can we grow them bigger?
-Is there a way to grow the jaws three-dimensionally to their full genetic potential so that the airway can be opened and normal, healthy breathing can occur?
+Is there a way to grow the jaws three-dimensionally so that the airway can be opened and normal, healthy breathing can occur?
 Can the entire cranium be remodeled for optimum function?

 For a long time, the answer to this question was, frustratingly, “only with surgery.”
 Highly invasive surgical procedures were needed to achieve significant forward growth of the jaws.
 This was especially true for adults.
 And even now surgery is sometimes necessary.

-But with AGGA, large amounts of controlled forward growth of the jaws can now be achieved non-surgically – and fast.
+But with AGGA, remodeling of the jaws forward can be achieved non-surgically.

 My Own AGGA Results